tonysm/rich-text-laravel/README.md

 1. With the recommended database structure where all rich text content will be stored outside of the model that has rich text content (recommended); and
 1. Only using the `AsRichTextContent` trait to cast a rich text content field on any model, on any table you want.

 Below, we cover each usage way.
-It's recommended that you at least read the [Trix documentation](https://github.com/basecamp/trix) first to get a better overview of the client-side of it.
+It's recommended that you at least read the [Trix documentation](https://github.com/basecamp/trix) at some point to get an overview of the client-side of it.

 ### The RichText Model
 <a name="rich-text-model"></a>